trilokgunawat/E-commerce/README.md

 # E-commerce Website

-here i have pasted link of the all four micro-services that i have build as a part of this project.
+Here i have pasted link of all four micro-services that I have build as a part of this project.

 Product Serive - https://github.com/trilokgunawat/productService